toolisticon/aptk/README.md

 You can find a small example project for an annotation processor here:

-# Contributing to holi-annotation-processor
+# Contributing to holi-annotation-processor-toolkit

 We welcome any kind of suggestions and pull requests.
-Please notice that TracEE is an integration framework and we will not support application specific features.
-We will rather try to enhance our api and empower you to tailor TracEE to your needs.

-## Building and developing holi-annotation-processor
+## Building and developing holi-annotation-processor-toolkit

-The holi-anotation-processor is built using Maven (at least version 3.3.0).
+The holi-annotation-processor-toolkit is built using Maven (at least version 3.3.0).
 A simple import of the pom in your IDE should get you up and running.
-To build he holi-annotation-processor on the commandline, just run `mvn clean install`
+To build the holi-annotation-processor-toolkit on the commandline, just run `mvn` or `mvn clean install`

 ## Requirements